Investigate Defender for Identity security alerts in Microsoft 365 Defender

 Comment - You can add a comment about the alert.

-If you select the three dots next to Manage alert, you can Consult a threat expert, Export the alert to an Excel file, or Link to another incident.
+If you select the three dots next to Manage alert, you can Link alert to another incident, Create suppression rule (available for preview customers only), or Ask Defender Experts.

 In the Excel file, you now have two links available: View in Microsoft Defender for Identity and View in Microsoft 365 Defender.
 Each link will bring you to the relevant portal, and provide information about the alert there.